cyrilondon/rover-project/README.md

 The principles of the Hexagonal Architecture have been presented by its author Alistair CockBurn in his original paper, [https://alistair.cockburn.us/hexagonal-architecture/](https://alistair.cockburn.us/hexagonal-architecture/).

-The main goal of this architecture is to isolate as much as possible the domain model we have just built.
-Technically the model is isolated from the outside world by the so called **ports** and **adapters**.
+The main goal of this architecture is to isolate, as much as possible, the domain model we have just built.
+Technically the model is isolated from the outside world by the so-called **ports** and **adapters**.

 On the left side of the hexagon, you can find the **primary adapters** which are used by the external clients who want to interact with the application.
-These adapters should not depend directly on the model details but only to a **port**, some kind of **facade interface** which hides the model implementation details to the clients.
+These adapters should not depend directly on the model details but rather on a **port**, some kind of **facade interface** which hides the model implementation details from the clients.

 In our case, the **in-adapter** (another way to design a primary adapter) is represented by the file adapter [GameFileAdapter](src/main/java/com/game/adapter/file/GameFileAdapter.java) which interacts with the rover application by its port interface [GameService](src/main/java/com/game/domain/application/GameService.java).